-Year one - Integrated design project
+Year 1 - Integrated design project

-Year two - Integrated design project
+Year 2 - Integrated design project

 Design or investigative project

-Following initial lectures on developing the necessary study skills, you’ll be guided by regular meetings with your project supervisors before submitting your aims and objectives.
+You’ll also carry out an individual research project where you’ll be guided by regular meetings with your project supervisors before submitting your aims and objectives.
 Your dissertation is then submitted in May.

 You’ll also have the opportunity to take part in our optional Construction Site Field Course module, which is an exciting hands-on construction experience contributing towards your third year.
 The course will challenge you to use your theoretical knowledge and practical skills on a reduced scale construction project, as well as providing you with an understanding of a wide variety of design- and construction-related issues.

-Year four (MEng) – Individual research project
+Individual research project

 Integrated design project